MarkusBernhardt/xml-doclet/README.md

 A doclet to output javadoc as XML
 =================================

-This library provides a doclet to convert javadoc comments from java-source code into an XML representation.
+This library provides a doclet to output the javadoc comments from Java source code to a XML document.

 The name, some ideas and most unit tests were shamelessly stolen from the [xml-doclet](http://code.google.com/p/xml-doclet) library by Seth Call.